 The same study found that 40% of millennials and Gen Zs rank their trust in podcasts higher than their average trust in traditional media sources.

 There is something about audio that’s intimate, private and safe.
 It’s often not flashy or over-produced.
 Instead, it provides an accessible and safe space for people to deepen their understanding of different topics.
 Many of those might be sensitive.
+For instance, conflict resolution training can be delivered through audio, allowing employees to learn in a private and comfortable environment.

 Put yourself in the shoes of a first-time manager in an office.
 You suddenly have to deal with a sensitive situation that you feel ill-equipped to handle.
 You also feel embarrassed or find it difficult to chat to someone more senior about it.
 So you need to find a solution for yourself.
 Given the option of an e-learning course as guidance or a short audio course, which would you choose?